filecoin-project/devgrants/open-grant-proposals/open-proposal-lotus-ui.md

 ## Development Roadmap

-As of know, for each milestone, I (RobQuistNL) would be the only person working on it.
+As of now, for each milestone, I (RobQuistNL) would be the only person working on it.

 - Simple dashboard on single machine, running both daemon and miner, with statistics about sectors pledged and resources used.
 - ETA: Already functional